Knrcs/Knrcs/README.md

 My name is Knrc and I am an 19 year Web/Game-developer and artist.

+- 🔭 I’m currently working on:
+  * on two different secret projects
+  * Destiny 2 weapon wishlist bot for Discord

 - 🌱 I’m currently learning
   * Gamemaker language